ember-learn/ember-blog/content/ember-released-4-11.md

 Ember Data 4.11 introduced 0 bug fixes.

-Ember Data 4.11.1 introduced 1 important bug fix for a bug around embroider compatability that prevented users from using Ember Data in embroider Ember applications starting in Ember Data 4.8.
+Ember Data 4.11.1 introduced 1 important bug fix for a bug around embroider compatibility that prevented users from using Ember Data in embroider Ember applications starting in Ember Data 4.8.
 [The fix](https://github.com/emberjs/data/pull/8427) means that Ember apps using Ember Data can also use embroider again!

 Ember Data 4.11.2 introduced [1 bug fix](https://github.com/emberjs/data/pull/8433) that addresses computed chains not updating in EmberData 4.8 and up.